scicluna/reactchallenge1/README.md

 **Expected:** All transactions are loaded

 **Actual:** The page crashes

+**Solution:** Added this line to App.tsx -> newValue.id ? await loadTransactionsByEmployee(newValue.id) : await loadAllTransactions() Allowing us to render by employee or all depending on whether or not there is an ID on the newValue (since the all-employees option has no ID, this was formerly causing an error).

 # Bug 4: Clicking on View More button not showing correct data